Hesse: Rhenish Hesse

 The term "Rhenish Hesse" (Rheinhessen) refers to the part of the former Grand Duchy of Hesse-Darmstadt located west of the Rhine.
 It has not been part of the State of Hesse since 1946 due to divisions in the aftermath of World War II.
 This province is now part of the State of Rhineland-Palatinate.
 It is a hilly countryside largely devoted to vineyards; therefore, it is also called the "land of the thousand hills".
 Its larger towns include Mainz, Worms, Bingen, Alzey, Nieder-Olm, and Ingelheim.
 Many inhabitants commute to work in Mainz, Wiesbaden, or Frankfurt.

 State symbols and politics

 Hesse has been a parliamentary republic since 1918, except during Nazi rule (1933–1945).
 The German federal system has elements of exclusive federal competences, shared competences, and exclusive competences of the states.
 Hesse is famous for having a rather brisk style in its politics with the ruling parties being either the center-right Christian Democratic Union (CDU) or the center-left Social Democratic Party of Germany (SPD).
 Due to the Hessian electoral laws, the biggest party normally needs a smaller coalition partner.

 Head of state

 As Hesse is a partly sovereign federated state, its constitution combines the offices of the head of state and head of government in one office called the Minister-President (German: Ministerpräsident) which is comparable to the office of a prime minister.

-Most recent state election
+2023 election

+After the 2023 election, the coalition government in Hesse changed from a Christian Democratic Union (CDU) and Alliance 90/The Greens coalition to an agreement between the CDU and Social Democratic Party.